-The discount rate used to measure the total pension liability was 7.65% for the years ended June 30, 2017 and 2016, respectively.
+The discount rate used to measure the total pension liability was 7.15% for the years ended June 30, 2017 and 2016, respectively.
 To determine whether the municipal bond rate should be used in the calculation of a discount rate for each plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the assumed discount rate.
 The crossover test was performed for a miscellaneous agent plan and a safety agent plan selected as being more at risk of failing the crossover test and resulting in a discount rate that would be different from the long-term rate on pension investments.
-Based on the testing of the plans, the test revealed the assets would not run out.
-Therefore, the long-term expected rate of return of 7.65% for the years ended June 30, 2017 and 2016, respectively, on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability for the PERF C. The stress test results are presented in a detailed report called "GASB Crossover Testing Report" that can be obtained at CalPERS' website under the GASB Statement No. 68 section.
 Likely result in a discount rate that would be different from the assumed discount rate.
-The crossover test was performed for a miscellaneous agent plan and a safety agent plan selected as being more at risk of failing the crossover test and resulting in a discount rate that would be different from the long-term rate on pension investments.
+The crossover test was performed for a miscellaneous agent plan and a safety agent plan selected as being more at risk of failing the crossover test and resulting in a discount rate that would be different from the assumed the assets more at risk of failing the crossover test and resulting in a discount rate that would be different from the long-term rate on pension investments.
 Based on the testing of the plans, the test revealed the assets would not run out.
-Therefore, the long-term expected rate of return of 7.65% for the years ended June 30, 2017 and 2016, respectively, on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability for the PERF C. The stress test results are presented in a detailed report called "GASB Crossover Testing Report" that can be obtained at CalPERS' website under the GASB Statement No. 68 section.
+Therefore, the long-term expected rate of return of 7.15% for the years ended June 30, 2017 and 2016, respectively, on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability for the PERF C. The stress test results are presented in a detailed report called "GASB Crossover Testing Report" that can be obtained at CalPERS' website under the GASB Statement No. 68 section.